-This guide presents basic information about all the retiree health and welfare benefits provided by Harvard University ("Harvard" or the "University") under the Harvard University Flexible Benefits Plan (the "Plan"), as of January 2024, and your rights to benefits as a Plan participant.
+This guide presents basic information about all the health and welfare benefits provided by Harvard University ("Harvard") under the Harvard University Flexible Benefits Plan (the "Plan"), as of January 2024, and your rights to benefits as a Plan participant.
 The Plan is maintained for you and your eligible dependents, as long as you meet the eligibility requirements.